eerisken/deep-learning-projects/README.md

 - **Shazam**: Shazam like Song Identifier using PyTorch and Qdrant Vector-Database (and using FMA-Small Song Dataset).
 - **movie-genre-prediction**: an experiment with Logic Tensor Networks for Multi-Label Classification of movie-genres using PyTorch and ltntorch package.
 - **facial-emotion-recognition**: an experiment with Vision Transformers to classify facial emotions in FER2013 face images dataset.
+- **complex-valued-facial-emotion-recognition**: a project implements a facial emotion recognition (FER) system using complex-valued neural networks.
 - **invoice-ocr**: simple code snippet showing how easy it is doing turkish-OCR using Baidu's PaddleOCR.

 ## ⚙️ Frameworks & Tools